Fire and rescue services

 Demonstrations and protests can take place at any time and place.
 Even peaceful events can turn violent without warning.

 Important dates and political anniversaries can motivate violence and civil unrest.
+Mass protests may occur over power and water outages and can turn violent.
+Roads may be blocked by local authorities and protesters.

 If you're in Yemen, despite our advice, you should: